Seven Tips for Finding Great Landscape Lighting Ideas

 6. Make Your Online Searches Specific

-If you enter a general phrase into the search box like “landscape lights,” you may get a number of results such as sales product pages that are not entirely relevant to your search for ideas.
+If you enter a general phrase into the search box like “landscape lights,” you may get several results such as sales product pages that are not entirely relevant to your search for ideas.
 Try a more specific search like "how should I light my landscape?” or “outdoor lighting ideas,” which will return more useful results.
 Do-It-Yourself and How-To Websites such as E-how.com, answer websites like Yahoo Answers, forums, and groups like Google Groups are a few of the places where you can get some good ideas.

 7. Look at Books and Magazines

-Using internet, you can find some very helpful articles on lighting installation projects in many different DIY and home-and-garden magazines and books.
+Using the internet, you can find some very helpful articles on lighting installation projects in many different DIY and home-and-garden magazines and books.
 Go to your local landscape nursery or home improvement store and check out the books and magazines for some useful lighting ideas and tips.

 There are a virtually endless number of landscape lighting ideas, which means there is no limit to what you can do.
 Use your imagination, let your creative juices flow, and just go for it.
 Illuminating your outdoor areas will increase the beauty of your home landscaping at night and provide additional safety and security as well.

 - Garden / Landscaping / Patio — 260

 - Appliance / Repair — 185

 - Improvements / Remodeling — 131